Paul DeJong Player Props: Cardinals vs. Diamondbacks

 Paul DeJong At The Plate

-- In 20 games this season (27.4%), DeJong has picked up an RBI, and in eight of those games (11.0%) he had more than one.
-He has also driven in three or more of his team's runs in two contests.
+- DeJong has driven in a run in 20 games this year (27.0%), including eight games with more than one RBI (10.8%).
+He has also driven home three or more of his team's runs in two contests.

-- In 28 of 73 games this year, he has scored, and five of those games included multiple runs.
+- He has scored in 29 of 74 games this season, and more than once 5 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.